gdtm86/dsgettingandcleaningdata/CodeBook.md

 * Column 1 has the activity labels.
 [STANDING, SITTING, LAYING, WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS]
 * Column 2 has the subject id.
 [1-30]
 * Columns [3-68] contain the average of the mean() and standard-deviation() for each measurement.
 Features/Variables are normalized and values are bounded within [-1,1].
+* Columns starting with prefix 't' are time domain signals/variables
+* Columns starting with prefix 'f' are frequency domain signals/variables